 3. Be memorable

-You’ll obviously be busy in the lead up to the election meeting as many people as possible and listening to their concerns.
-You should have election brochures that you can leave behind, and feedback forms to gather opinions.
+In the lead up to the election, no doubt you’ll be out and about meeting your voters.
+Make sure you have election brochures to leave behind, and feedback forms to gather opinions.
 But there’s only so much you can do in a day.
+Try as you might, you just can’t be everywhere, meeting everyone, all the time.
 Use your election materials to direct people to your website or a specific landing page.
-Use this space to not only present your information, but to connect and engage with your audience.
+Use this space to present your information and connect with your audience.

 5. Give me a reason